DanteAlighierin/foot/README.md

 ## Fonts

-**foot** supports all fonts that can be loaded by freetype, including **bitmap** fonts and **color emoji** fonts.
+**foot** supports all fonts that can be loaded by _freetype_, including **bitmap** fonts and **color emoji** fonts.

-Foot uses its own font fallback mechanism, rather than relying on fontconfig's fallback.
-This is because fontconfig is quite bad at selecting fallback fonts suitable for a terminal (i.e. monospaced fonts).

-Instead, foot allows you to specify a font fallback list, where _each_ font can be configured independently (for example, you can configure the size for each font individually).
+Foot uses _fontconfig_ to locate and configure the font(s) to use.
+Since fontconfig's fallback mechanism is imperfect, especially for monospace fonts (it doesn't prefer monospace fonts even though the requested font is one), foot allows you, the user, to configure the fallback fonts to use.

+This also means you can configure _each_ fallback font individually;
+you want _that_ fallback font to use _this_ size, and you want that _other_ fallback font to be _italic_?
+No problem!

 If a glyph cannot be found in _any_ of the user configured fallback fonts, _then_ fontconfig's list is used.